 A percent variance is a proportional change in an account between two reporting periods.
+You can calculate this in Excel with the right formula.

 The general formula to calculate percent variance in Excel is: